Punctuation

 • I look at the board on which the ice cream flavors are listed.

 Similarly, there’s no need to put a comma before which if it introduces an indirect question.
 With direct ones, however, the term “which” is usually found at the beginning of the interrogative sentence.
-So, naturally, you don’t have to place a comma either, unless if you have an introductory phrase before the direct speech.
+So, naturally, you don’t have to place a comma either, unless you have an introductory phrase before the direct speech.
 In this context, you have to put a comma before the quotation marks.
-But in an indirect speech, you don’t have to put quotations.
-Thus, you also don’t have to place a comma before the which word.
+But in indirect speech, you don’t have to put quotations.
+Thus, you also don’t have to place a comma before the word ” which.

 Examples: